 Essential Tips for Fostering a Sibling Group

 Social workers usually make a strong effort to keep siblings together, especially if their case is likely to move toward adoption.
-There is always a need for families who are able to foster biological brothers and sisters together.
+There is always a need for families who are interested in and willing to learn about fostering a sibling group.